natacha-beck/cbrain-wiki/MICAPIPE.md

 All the outputs are BIDS conform and stored under their correspondent directory (e.g. anat, func dwi..).

-You can navigate in the tree directory by expanding each folder.
-For example,  you can visualize available files without downloading them by simply clicking on the link and quality control reports.
+You can navigate in the tree directory by expanding each folder and visualize files without downloading them by simply clicking on the link.

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/22328b43-a529-4b79-87eb-b884529a9b20)</kbd>

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/85051f8f-ba0f-4df2-8b16-56358852bb8c)</kbd>

+Micapipe includes an integrated module for quality control of the outputs:

 <kbd>![image](https://github.com/aces/cbrain/assets/115739667/b88ab8fa-d1ca-4754-a516-dd242c2dbf23)</kbd>